xGooddevilx/KnowledgeArk/Programming/Algorithms/strings/edit-distance.md

   - Several replacements and insertions → Higher edit distance

 So yeah, it’s a way to measure how similar or different two words are based on how much you need to change them.
-Here’s the updated README with the Wikipedia link added:

 For more information, you can check out the [Wikipedia page on Edit Distance](https://en.wikipedia.org/wiki/Edit_distance).